 Facilites on the Tre Cime di Lavardedo Loop

 This is one hike where you don’t need to worry about coming fully stocked.
-With no less than 5 rifugios along the route providing food, drink and toilets, you can be confident travelling light in the summer.
+You can be confident travelling light in the summer with no less than five rifugi along the route providing food, drink and toilets.

-Outside of the season, the rifugios are closed, but there are paid (squat) toilets for €1 at Rifugio Auronzo.
+Outside of the season, the rifugi are closed, but there are paid (squat) toilets for €1 at Rifugio Auronzo.

 The Croda da Lago / Lake Federa Hike